 Method Grid is a collaborative, web based application that helps teams and individuals to build and capture service methodologies, operating procedures and processes.
 When we refer to “our services” or “our platform” we are referring to the Method Grid platform/application.

 We take the private nature of your personal information very seriously, and are committed to protecting it.
 To do that, we’ve set up procedures to ensure that your information is handled responsibly and in accordance with applicable data protection and privacy laws.
 We are grateful for your trust, and will always act responsibly in respect to that.

 When we collect personal information from you, we comply with the Data Protection Act 1998 and all other associated privacy legislation.
-For the purpose of the Data Protection Act 1998 (the Act), the data controller is: Always Onwards Ltd.
+For the purpose of the Data Protection Act 1998 (the Act), the data controller is: Method Apps Limited.